thanos-io/thanos/docs/overview.md

 After a query node is deployed and connected to the cluster, it provides a global view of all available data.
 This means metrics from different Prometheus servers can be combined within a single query.

-It can deduplicate data that was collected from high-availablity pairs of Prometheus servers and thereby seamlessly closes gaps caused by downtime of single instances.
+It can deduplicate data that was collected from high-availability pairs of Prometheus servers and thereby seamlessly closes gaps caused by downtime of single instances.

 A combination of sidecars and query nodes already provides a very useful system.
 Next, we can extend this by making data that was backed up to our object storage queryable.